Stability of Gibbs Posteriors from the Wasserstein Loss for Bayesian Full Waveform Inversion: The Bayesian Approach

 Given this operator, we then define the Wasserstein loss by

-Note that $\Phi_{W_2}$ is not normalized in a sense described above and does not appear to correspond to a particular data model even if it were normalized.
+Note that $\Phi_{W_2}$ is not normalized in the sense described above and does not appear to correspond to a particular data model even if it were normalized.
 However, via linearization of the $W_2$ distance, we can describe an approximate data model that this loss corresponds to in the limit of small observational noise.
 Assume that there is $\eta:D\times T\to\R$ such that

-Then by \cref{thm:local}, we may approximate for small $\|\eta(x,\cdot)\|_{\dot H^{-1}(P_\sigma\G(u))}$
+Then by~\cref{thm:local}, we may approximate for small $\|\eta(x,\cdot)\|_{\dot H^{-1}(P_\sigma\G(u))}$

-This is formally the negative logarithm of an unnormalized Gaussian density $N(1,\cL(u))$, for some operator $\cL(u)$ defined below, evaluated at the ratio $P_\sigma y/P_\sigma\G(u)$.
-This suggests that the Wasserstein loss could formally be thought of as asymptotically coming from the state-dependent multiplicative noise data model
+The above potential formally corresponds to the negative logarithm of an unnormalized Gaussian density $N(1,\cL(u))$, for some operator $\cL(u)$ defined below, evaluated at the ratio $P_\sigma y/P_\sigma\G(u)$.
+It suggests that the Wasserstein loss could formally be considered as asymptotically coming from the state-dependent multiplicative noise data model

-where the operator $\cL(u):D(\cL(u))\to L^2(D;L^2(T))$ is defined by
+where the operator $\cL(u):\mathrm{Dom}(\cL(u))\to L^2(D;L^2(T))$ is defined by

-and $\nabla_T$ denotes the gradient with respect to the temporal variable.
-Note that subject to appropriate boundedness and regularity of $P_\sigma\G(u)$, samples $\eta \sim N(1,\cL(u))$ will have the same negative Sobolev regularity as samples $\eta \sim N(0,\Gamma)$ considered in \Cref{sssec:explicit}.
+and $\nabla_T$ denotes the gradient with respect to the temporal variable; this operator is derived from the definition of the weighted $\dot{H}^{-1}$ norm and the operator \cref{eq:weighted_lap}.
+Note that subject to appropriate boundedness and regularity of $P_\sigma\G(u)$, samples $\eta \sim N(1,\cL(u))$ will have the same negative Sobolev regularity as samples $\eta \sim N(0,\Gamma)$ considered in \cref{sssec:explicit}.

-The relation of Wasserstein loss to a multiplicative noise model is interesting, as prior to the introduction of the Wasserstein loss for FWI, use of a loss function corresponding to a slightly different (unnormalized) multiplicative noise model was not uncommon in other inverse problems \cite{isaac2015scalable,iglesias2018bayesian}:
+The relation of Wasserstein loss to a multiplicative noise model is interesting.
+The latter has been studied in the literature of Bayesian inverse problems~\cite{isaac2015scalable} before the introduction of the Wasserstein loss for FWI~\cite{engquist2016optimal}.
+One may consider the following unnormalized multiplicative noise model~\cite{iglesias2018bayesian}: